- Who can visit Iran?

 The second part of the process is to get the actual visa stamped in your passport.
 To do this, you need to fill out a visa application form which you can obtain/download from the Iranian Consulate website.
 You will then need to take the visa authorization number to the Iranian Consulate specified in your application, together with your passport, two standard passport photos, a completed Visa Application form and the visa stamp fees, in order to have the visa stamped in.

 If you hold a UK passport, your finger prints required for the first visa stamp.
-After that, a record of your finger prints is retained and it will not be necessary to provide them for subsequent visits.
+After that, a record of your finger prints is retained and it will not be necessary to provide them for subsequent visits – within one year.

 This process can take anything from one day to two weeks, depending on whether you attend in person or send someone else on your behalf, on public holidays, or on the particular consulate you attend, as they have different response times depending on how busy or how large they are.